Iritscen/Small-scripts/Bash/README.md

 The word 'and' or 'or' (whether only the min. width or min. height needs to be met, or both).
 The minimum desired height of results.
 (optional) The word 'port' or 'land' for only portrait or only landscape results.--> Prints out names of files that meet a minimum specified width/height and optional portrait/landscape orientation.
+Requires ImageMagick.

 ### [Resize Images](resize_images.sh)
 <!--The directory in which to resize images.
 (Rest of parameters are hardcoded.)-->
-Resizes all images of size X to size Y.
+Resizes all images of size X to size Y. Requires ImageMagick.

 ---

 ## Audio File Management
 ### [Total Sound Times](total_sound_times.sh)
 <!--The directory of sound files to examine.-->
 Gives the cumulative total time of all AIFFs in a folder.
+Requires 'ffmpeg' to be installed.

 ---